A Momentary Lapse of Reason Tour: History

 Worldwide, the band grossed around US$135 million, making A Momentary Lapse of Reason the highest-grossing tour of the 1980s.

 A further concert was held at the Knebworth Festival in 1990, a charity event that also featured other Silver Clef Award winners.
 Pink Floyd was the last act to play, to an audience of 120,000.
 During this gig Clare Torry joined Vicki and Sam Brown in providing backing vocals, Candy Dulfer contributing saxophone solos.
 The £60,000 firework display that ended the concert was entirely financed by the band.
 These shows are documented by the Delicate Sound of Thunder album, video and Live at Knebworth '90 video.
-Video of both the Venice and Knebworth concerts were released on Blu-Ray and DVD in The Later Years boxset.
+Video of both the Venice and Knebworth concerts was released on Blu-Ray and DVD in The Later Years boxset.